psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 # Installation and configuration of Home Assistant
 {: .no_toc }
-This is how I used Home Assistant to send notifications through Apple's Home app on my iOS devices, with the help of an <kbd>ubuntu-server</kbd> installation in a Proxmox Virtual Environment 6.1-5, with USB devices (Zigbee / Z-Wave dongles) passed through the host.
+This is how I used Home Assistant to send notifications through Apple's Home app on my iOS devices, with the help of an <kbd>ubuntu-server</kbd> installation on a ~~<kbd>Proxmox/kbd>~~ <kbd>xcp-ng 8.2</kbd>hypervisor, with USB devices (Zigbee / Z-Wave dongles) passed through.
+Z-Wave is communicating with HA using [https://hub.docker.com/r/zwavejs/zwavejs2mqtt](https://hub.docker.com/r/zwavejs/zwavejs2mqtt) and my Zigbee devices are using Zigbee.

+* This guide is no longer relevant, as I am using the VM from Home Assistant.
+But these notes are kept anyways.

 I have some lights, a smartlock, some devices to measure temperatures with and, hm, what else; a motion detector that triggers the light if it is dark.
 This documentation is an attempt to gather all of my trials and notes when learning about Home Assistant.

-I am basically following this guide for the starting installation: [https://www.home-assistant.io/docs/installation/raspberry-pi/](https://www.home-assistant.io/docs/installation/raspberry-pi/)
+I am basically following this guide for the starting installation (Home Assistant Core): [https://www.home-assistant.io/installation/linux](https://www.home-assistant.io/installation/linux)

 <details open markdown="block">
   <summary>